-Part Hungarian, and having spent much of her childhood in Hungary, Senior Fellow Swaan van Iterson followed the political developments in Hungary for several years as a university student in the Netherlands.
-When the far right Jobbik party became the third largest party in the country, the general trend in the international media was to characterize supporters of far right parties as uneducated men who were angry and frustrated.
+Senior Fellow Swaan van Iterson is part-Hungarian and spent most of her childhood in Hungary.
+As a university student in the Netherlands, this personal connection led her to follow the political developments in Hungary for several years.
+When the far right Jobbik party became the third largest party in the country, the international media trend was to characterize supporters of far right parties as uneducated men who were angry and frustrated.

 Swaan was surprised to learn that a significant number of university students, especially those studying history/humanities, had voted for the Jobbik party in Hungary.
-From her university studies in the Netherlands, Swaan knew that the Dutch far right Freedom Party was not very popular among Dutch university students.
+From her university studies in the Netherlands, Swaan knew that the far-right Dutch Freedom Party was not very popular among university students.

 Swaan wanted to ensure that her documentary presented an accurate and unbiased representation of those who identified with Jobbik.

-Swaan wrote her university thesis about educated Hungarian youth identifying with the far right.
-She submitted her completed thesis to Folia Magazine, the University of Amsterdam’s weekly publication, to see if the magazine would be interested in writing an article about the topic.
+Swaan wrote her university thesis about educated Hungarian youth who identified with the far right.
+She submitted her completed thesis to Folia Magazine, the University of Amsterdam’s weekly publication, to see if the magazine would be interested in writing an article on the topic.

 Swaan wanted to know what attracted Hungarian youth to a nationalist party with radical ideas about minority groups, especially Jews and Roma.

-Instead, Folia told Swaan that it had just begun experimenting with video material, and asked if she would be interested in working with journalist/editor Luuk Heezen to make a documentary about the topic.
+Instead, Folia told Swaan that they had just begun experimenting with video material, and asked if she would be interested in working with journalist/editor Luuk Heezen to make a documentary, All for Hungary.
 Swaan agreed, and she and Luuk set off to Hungary together.

 The primary subjects of All for Hungary are university students in Hungary (attending university in Budapest and Miskolc) who support the Jobbik party.
 Swaan and Luuk identified these individuals and spoke with them about their personal stories, motivations, fears and hopes.
-It was very important to Swaan that she remain as neutral as possible during these interviews, as she wanted to ensure that her documentary presented an accurate and unbiased representation of those who identified with Jobbik.
+It was important to Swaan that she remain neutral during these interviews because she wanted to ensure that the documentary presented an accurate and unbiased representation of those who identified with Jobbik.

-Swaan and Luuk also attended the annual parade that marks the 1956 Hungarian revolt against the Soviet Union, which is regularly attended by Jobbik supporters.
-This event provided yet another opportunity to speak with these individuals and learn more about why they supported the far right party, and how they believed the party platform provided the best option for moving Hungary forward as a country.
+Swaan and Luuk also attended the annual parade that marks the 1956 Hungarian revolt against the Soviet Union, an event Jobbik supporters regularly attend.
+This event provided yet another opportunity to speak with student supporters about why they supported the far right party, and how they believed the party platform provided the best option for moving Hungary forward.

-“People are not used to a camera, and if they don’t trust you, they won’t give you their story.”
+“People are not used to the camera, and if they don’t trust you, they won’t give you their story.”

-Swaan emphasizes that preparation is the key to making a documentary that involves interviews.
-It is very important to plan on how you will approach your subjects, how you will present your project and how you will describe the nature and purpose of the interview.
+Swaan emphasizes that preparation is the key to making a documentary with interviews.
+It is important to plan out how you will approach your subjects, how you will present your project, and how you will describe the nature and purpose of the interview.

-Swaan often interviewed the students in places where they felt safe and comfortable, in order to elicit honest and uncensored answers and explanations from them.
+Swaan often interviewed the students in places they felt safe and comfortable in order to elicit honest and uncensored answers and explanations from them.

-The interviewer and the person filming the interview should both understand the steps that they will take in order to earn the subject’s trust and maintain a professional and comfortable environment during the interview.
-Swaan also realized that it is easy to imagine your project being so much larger than practicable, and that it is crucial to find the balance between creating an end product that is appropriate for a broader audience and not losing necessary, in-depth information.
+Interviewers and camera crew should understand the steps they will take to earn the subject’s trust and maintain a professional and comfortable environment during the interview.
+Swaan also realized that it is easy to imagine your project being much larger than life, and that it is crucial to find a balance between creating an end product that is appropriate for a broader audience and not losing necessary, in-depth information.
 While this is certainly challenging, she also found the process very interesting.